inactivist/twitter-streamer/README.md

     python streamer.py "water drink" "eat lunch"

 ## Output Format ##
-The normal output mode is to dump the raw stream data text for each received stream element, followed by a newline.
+The default output mode is to dump the raw stream data status text for each received element, followed by a newline.

-Each raw stream element is a well-formed JSON object, but at present the stream elements are not separated by commas, nor is the stream wrapped in a JSON list.
-Therefore, if you expect to parse the output of this program as JSON data, you will need to preprocess it in order to be well-formed JSON.
-You should be able to split the output on newlines, inserting commas between records.
+Each raw stream element is expected to be a well-formed JSON object, but at present the stream elements are not separated by commas, nor is the stream wrapped in a JSON list.
+Therefore, if you expect to parse the output of this program as JSON data, you will need to process it into well-formed JSON, or take each element as an independent JSON object rather than treat the stream as a JSON array.
 ## Experimental Features ##
+### Field Output Selectors ###

-The *-f* or *--fields=* parameter allows a comma-separated list of output fields.
+The *-f* (or *--fields*) parameter allows a comma-separated list of output fields.
-The field values will be emitted in the order listed in the given *-f* or *--fields=* parameter.
-The output is not formatted in any other way.
+The field values will be emitted in the order listed in the given *-f* parameter value.
+The output will be formatted as CSV records.

 Example 1: *list created_at and text fields for 'elections'*